raiden-network/raiden/docs/spec.rst

 How does the Raiden Network provide safety without trust?
 ---------------------------------------------------------

-To achieve safety all value transfers done off-chain must be backed up by value stored in the blockchain.
+To achieve safety, all value transfers done off-chain must be backed up by value stored in the blockchain.
 Off-chain payments would be susceptible to double spending if that was not the case.
 The payment channel is represented in the blockchain by a smart contract which:

-- Provides shared rules, agreed up-front by both parties, for the channel operation.
+- Provides shared rules, agreed up-front by both parties, for the channel's operation.
 - Holds the token value in escrow to back the off-chain payments.
 - Arbitrates disputes using rules that cannot be abused by one party.

 Given the above properties Raiden can safely do off-chain value transfers, knowing that once a dispute happens the smart contract can be used to settle and withdraw the token.

-The netting channel smart contract
+The Netting Channel Smart Contract
 ==================================

-The netting channel smart contract is the executable code that contains the shared rules for operating an off-chain payment channel.
+The :term:`netting channel` smart contract is the executable code that contains the shared rules for operating an off-chain payment channel.
 These rules are implicitly agreed upon by each participant whenever a channel is used.
 The netting channel allows for:

 - A large number of bidirectional value transfers among the channel participants.
 - Conditional value transfers that have an expiration and predefined rules to withdraw.